 Usually, it is a good idea to load a separate, environment-specific configuration file.
 Flask allows you to import multiple configurations and it will use the setting defined in the last import.
-This enables robust configuration setups. from\envvar() can help achieve this.
+This enables robust configuration setups. from_envvar() can help achieve this.

-'''

 app.config.from_envvar('FLASKR_SETTINGS', silent=True)

-'''

-If you want to do this (not required for this tutorial) simply define the environment variable FLASKR\SETTINGS that points to a config file to be loaded.
+Simply define the environment variable FLASKR_SETTINGS that points to a config file to be loaded.
 The silent switch just tells Flask to not complain if no such environment key is set.

-In addition to that, you can use the from\object() method on the config object and provide it with an import name of a module.
+In addition to that, you can use the from_object() method on the config object and provide it with an import name of a module.
 Flask will then initialize the variable from that module.
 Note that in all cases, only variable names that are uppercase are considered.

-The SECRET\KEY is needed to keep the client-side sessions secure.
+The SECRET_KEY is needed to keep the client-side sessions secure.
 Choose that key wisely and as hard to guess and complex as possible.